msgalenwhite/wedding-site/README.md

         - fetch specific card from json
         - function to remove old card and replace it

+CHANGES TO VERIFY PAGE
+  - Make sure "submit" and "go back" buttons are on the same line

 NEW THINGS TO LEAN:
  - Jest
     - learn and write tests